 To enable this feature:

-- Scroll down to the Domains section and click the checkbox next to Bot filtering to enable > click Save at the bottom of the section.
+- Scroll down to the Domains section and check the Enable checkbox under Bot filtering to enable the feature.